 Asset Description (summary of Rev. Proc.
-87-56) Recovery Period Cars, light general-purpose trucks, and computers and peripheral equipment.
-Office furniture, fixtures, and equipment.
-5-year 7-year
+87-56) Recovery Period Cars, light general-purpose trucks, and computers and peripheral equipment 5 years Office furniture, fixtures, and equipment 7 years

-- Depreciation Conventions - Half-year Convention - One-half year's depreciation is allowed in first and last year of an asset's life - An IRS depreciation tables automatically account for the half-year convention in year of purchase and disposition - If an asset is disposed of before it is fully depreciated, only one-half of the table's applicable depreciation percentage is allowed in the year of disposition
+- Depreciation Conventions - Half-year convention - One-half of a full year's depreciation is allowed in first and last year of an asset's life - IRS depreciation tables automatically account for the half-year convention in year of purchase and disposition - If an asset is disposed of before it is fully depreciated, only one-half of the table's applicable depreciation percentage is allowed in the year of disposition

-- Mid-Quarter Convention - Steps to determine whether the mid-quarter convention applies - 1) Sum of the total basis of tangible personal property that was placed in service during the year - 2) Sum of the total basis of tangible personal property that was placed in service during the fourth quarter - 3) Divide step (2) by step (1), if the quotient is more than 40%, then the business must use this method or else half-year convention is used
+- Mid-Quarter Convention - Steps to determine whether the mid-quarter convention applies: - 1) Sum the total basis of tangible personal property that was placed in service during the year. - 2) Sum the total basis of tangible personal property that was placed in service during the fourth quarter. - 3) Divide Step 2 by Step 1.
+If the quotient is more than 40%, then the business must use this method.
+Otherwise, the half-year convention is used.

 - Calculating depreciation for personal property - Locate the applicable table provided in Rev. Proc.
-87-57 - Select the column that corresponds with the assets recovery period - Find the row identifying the year of the assets recovery period - Applying the half-year and mid-quarter convention - Half-year convention for year of disposition - Mid-quarter convention for year of disposition
+87-57 - Select the column that corresponds with the asset's recovery period - Find the row identifying the year of the asset's recovery period - Applying the half-year and mid-quarter convention - Half-year convention for year of disposition - Mid-quarter convention for year of disposition